avanoene/risk_dash/README.md

 - Value Function
 - Approprate SimulationGenerator as default, pass in a SimulationGenerator
 - Risk Attributes
+- Fundamental Data

-What I'm planning on doing is using the Portfolio object as a collection of Security objects
+The Portfolio object as a collection of Security objects and potentially other Portfolio objects, since we could have different hierarchal structures within the book
 - This then should house the VCV and common historic market data

 ### File Structure